 Hunters must obtain an authorization number or ranch code from the landowner, guide or outfitter.
-The number or code will then be presented to NMDGF or an authorized vendor who will then issue the elk license.
+The number or code allows the hunter to purchase a private-land elk license.
 The fee for the authorization is decided by the landowner, guide or outfitter, and this fee does not apply to the elk license fee paid to NMDGF.

-Hunters seeking private-land authorizations are encouraged to communicate clearly with landowners regarding conditions associated with the license purchased and any other special considerations.
-Hunters are further encouraged to obtain these communications in writing.
+Hunters seeking private-land authorizations are encouraged to communicate clearly with landowners regarding conditions associated with the license purchased and any other special considerations, and to obtain these communications in writing.
 Obtaining private-land elk authorizations is considered a private matter.
 NMDGF is not a party to these transactions or communications and is not responsible for resolving disputes.